Prince Albert Victor, Duke of Clarence and Avondale: Personal life

-In 1891, Albert Victor wrote to Lady Sybil St Clair Erskine that he was in love once again, though he does not say with whom.
-A week after the first letter, he asked Erskine, "I wonder if you really love me a little? ...
+In 1891, Albert Victor wrote to Lady Sybil St Clair Erskine that he was in love once again, though he did not say with whom.
+A week later, he asked her, "I wonder if you really love me a little? ...
 I should be very pleased if you did just a little bit."

-In late 1891, Albert Victor was implicated as having been involved with a former Gaiety Theatre chorus girl, Lydia Miller (stage name Lydia Manton), who committed suicide by drinking carbolic acid.
-Although she was the nominal mistress of Lord Charles Montagu, who gave evidence at the inquest, it was alleged that he was merely a cover for the Prince, who had requested she give up her theatrical career on his behalf, and that the authorities sought to suppress the case by making the inquest private and refusing access to the depositions.
-Similarly to the Cleveland Street scandal, only overseas newspapers printed Albert Victor's name, but regional British newspapers did quote the radical London newspaper The Star which published: "It is a fact so well known that the blind denials of it given in some quarters are childishly futile.
+In late 1891, Albert Victor was implicated in the case of Lydia Miller (stage name Lydia Manton), a former Gaiety Theatre chorus girl who committed suicide by drinking carbolic acid.
+Although she was the nominal mistress of Lord Charles Montagu, who gave evidence at the inquest, it was alleged that Montagu acted as a cover for Albert Victor, who had supposedly asked her to abandon her theatrical career on his behalf.
+It was further claimed that the authorities sought to suppress the case by holding the inquest in private and refusing access to the depositions.
+As with the Cleveland Street scandal, only overseas newspapers printed Albert Victor's name, but some regional British papers quoted the radical London newspaper The Star, which wrote: "It is a fact so well known that the blind denials of it given in some quarters are childishly futile.
 Lydia Manton was the petite amie of a certain young prince, and that, too, quite recently."
-It was labelled "a scandal of the first magnitude ... on the lips of every clubman", and compared to the Tranby Croft affair, in which his father was called to give evidence at a trial for slander.
+The affair was described as "a scandal of the first magnitude ... on the lips of every clubman", and compared to the Tranby Croft affair, in which his father had been called to give evidence at a slander trial.

-Rumours also surfaced in 1900, after Albert Victor's death, of his association with another former Gaiety girl, Maude Richardson (birth name: Louisa Lancey), and that the royal family had attempted to pay her off.
-In 2002, letters purported to have been sent by Albert Victor to his solicitor referring to a payoff made to Richardson of £200 were sold at Bonhams auction house in London.
-Owing to discrepancies in the dates and spelling of the letters, one historian has suggested they could be forgeries.
+Rumours resurfaced in 1900, after Albert Victor's death, of his association with another former Gaiety girl, Maude Richardson (born Louisa Lancey), and that the royal family had attempted to pay her off.
+In 2002, letters purportedly sent by Albert Victor to his solicitor referring to a £200 payment to Richardson were sold at Bonhams auction house in London.
+Owing to discrepancies in the dates and spelling, one historian has suggested that the letters may be forgeries.

-In mid-1890, Albert Victor was attended by several doctors.
-In Albert Victor's and other correspondence, his illness is only referred to as "fever" or "gout".
-Some biographers have assumed he was suffering from "a mild form of venereal disease", perhaps gonorrhea, which he may have suffered from on an earlier occasion, but the exact nature of his illness is unknown.
-Letters dated 1885 and 1886 from Albert Victor to his doctor at Aldershot (known only as "Roche") detail that he was taking medicine for 'glete' (gleet), then a term for gonorrhea discharge.
+In mid‑1890, Albert Victor was attended by several doctors.
+In his correspondence and that of others, his illness was referred to only as "fever" or "gout".
+Some biographers have assumed he was suffering from "a mild form of venereal disease", perhaps gonorrhea, which he may have contracted on an earlier occasion, but the exact nature of his illness is unknown.
+Letters dated 1885 and 1886 from Albert Victor to his doctor at Aldershot (known only as "Roche") show that he was taking medicine for "glete" (gleet), then a term for gonorrhoea discharge.